xiix0/scam/README.md

-You fill a much-needed gap.
+You have had a long-term stimulation relative to business.